cekvenich/mgt/docs/README.md

 <img src="01cdn.png" height="300">

--Often, you'll use other front and API, like PubNub and Algolia. <br/>
+-Often, you'll use other APIs, like PubNub and Algolia. <br/>
 Plus some Docker cloud host, eg. DO.

 ### Architecture budget / Environments